mr2chowd/linux_shortcuts/linux_shortcuts.md

 sudo cat /etc/passwd | grep stark

 # Add the group
-groupadd nautilus_noc
+groupadd verisk_streaming_noc

 # Add the user (if it does not exists)
-useradd -G nautilus_noc stark
+useradd -G verisk_streaming_noc stark

 # Run Step 3 to check if the user created successfully and correct group is assigned

 # Modify the user (optional only if the user existed before)
-usermod -aG nautilus_noc stark # Will change users primary group usermod -g nautilus_noc stark # Will add the user to a secondary group
+usermod -aG verisk_streaming_noc stark # Will change users primary group usermod -g verisk_streaming_noc stark # Will add the user to a secondary group

 # Exit from the app server
 exit